Reporting Income and Changes for Social Security Disability

 What If You Receive a Pension From a Prior Job?

-If you're not sure if your pension is from a job that didn't pay Social Security taxes, you should contact the person in charge of your former employer's retirement plan.
-If your pension is from a job that paid Social Security taxes, you don't need to report it to the SSA.
+Professions that may not pay Social Security taxes include some teachers, firefighters, and police officers in states that are covered by a state or local pension, federal employees who are covered by the Civil Service Retirement System, or work for a foreign government.
+If you’re not sure if your pension is from a job that didn’t pay Social Security taxes, you should contact the person in charge of your former employer's retirement plan.
+If your pension is from a job that paid Social Security taxes, you don’t need to report it to the SSA.
+(For more information, visit the agency’s dedicated webpage about the Social Security Fairness Act.)

 Do You Have to Tell Social Security If Your Marital Status Changes?

-If you're getting SSDI benefits based on your own work record, a change to your marital status won't affect your eligibility for benefits.
+If you’re getting SSDI benefits based on your own work record, a change to your marital status won’t affect your eligibility.
 But you should still tell Social Security if you marry or divorce, as that can affect the benefits your family members might be eligible to receive.
+(You can learn more in our article on disability benefits and getting married.)
+If you’re receiving SSDI benefits based on someone else's earnings record—for example, as a disabled adult child—and you get married or divorced, you must tell Social Security as those changes could affect your eligibility.

-Your eligibility for SSI disability benefits is based on how much income and resources you have available to you.
-So you can be sure Social Security will want to keep tabs on your financial status, and you'll be required to report any changes.
+Your eligibility for SSI disability benefits is based on how much income and resources you have available to you, so you’ll be required to report any changes in your financial status to Social Security so that the agency knows whether you’re still eligible for this needs-based benefit.

-Any time there's a change in the number of people who live with you, you must report it to Social Security, including when:
+Any time there’s a change in the number of people who live with you, you must report it to Social Security.
+Examples include:

 • someone moves into or out of your house